MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 ### COM implementation

-Each interface your driver MFT implements should implement and derive from `IUnknown`, in order to be correctly marshaled to the camera’s Windows Store device app.
+Each interface your driver MFT implements should implement and derive from `IUnknown`, in order to be correctly marshaled to the camera’s UWP device app.
 The following is an example **.idl** file for a driver MFT that demonstrates this.

 ```
 // SampleMft0.idl : IDL source for SampleMft0